Saltwater fly fishing gear is among the stoutest, most bomb-proof fishing gear you can find — this is particularly true for saltwater fly reels.

 You can get away with a cheap fly reel for freshwater with little consequence but if you want to land your saltwater quarry, it’s wise to treat your saltwater fly reel as a serious investment in your fishing success.

-So what should you look for in a good saltwater fly reel?
+- Answer the questions regarding what should you look for in a good saltwater fly reel

-The Top Saltwater Fly Reels of 2018: Outdoor Empire Reviews
+The Top Saltwater Fly Reels of 2018: In-Depth Reviews

 |Model|| || || ||